dvklopfenstein/goatools_simulation/doc/md/README_figs_goea.md

 ![fig11_goea_rand_noprune_ntn3](images/fig11_goea_rand_noprune_ntn3_100to000_004to124_N00020_00020_humoral_rsp.png)

 # ALL RAND) PASS: Various runs of All Associations Randomized
-No change to Association.
+**PASS**: No change to Association.
 Retain enriched GOEA results and do not assess the purified GOEA results.
 ![fig4a_goea_rand_noprune_enriched_all](images/fig9a_PASS_goea_rand_noprune_enriched_all_100to000_004to124_N00020_00020_humoral_rsp.png)
-GOs with more than 1000 genes pruned
+**PASS**: GOs with more than 1000 genes pruned
 ![fig11_goea_rand_pruned_all](images/fig9b_PASS_goea_rand_pruned_all_100to000_004to124_N00020_00020_humoral_rsp.png)